-Course Code FREN 1011 Course French ISA: Language and Culture Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Prerequisites NEW SACE Stage 2 Continuers' French with a scaled grade of B- or higher, or equivalent Course Description This course is designed for students who have studied French at high school to Year 12 level (or equivalent).
+Course Code FREN 1011 Course French ISA: Language and Culture Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites NEW SACE Stage 2 Continuers' French with a scaled grade of B- or higher, or equivalent Course Description This course is designed for students who have studied French at high school to Year 12 level (or equivalent).
 It reviews and extends the language skills already acquired and develops reading and research skills in the area of French culture.
 This year, the culture component of the course is 'La France contemporaine' (contemporary French society and culture).
-See French Discipline handbook for more details.
+See French Department handbook for more details.

 The full timetable of all activities for this course can be accessed from Course Planner.